2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-academic-program.md

 considered and why it would be interesting for the FOSS4GE Academic Track audience).

+The submitted proposals are not publicly visible until the FOSS4G Europe 2024 [Scientific Committee]() has accepted them after a review period.
+Until then the author can share their proposal for feedback/proof-reading from colleagues or friends via a link that is automatically created during submission.

 The contributions are evaluated in the abstract review process.
 Submitted abstracts will be refereed by the members of the Scientific Committee for originality/scientific novelty, relevance for the FOSS4G community,